 Chair: Erin Pleggenkuhle-Miles, University of Nebraska Omaha, email@example.com

-The Marketing and International Business track is focused on understanding, acquiring, retaining, and growing customers within domestic and international markets.
-We welcome cases set in B2B and B2C contexts, exploring the wide range of possible Marketing or International Business learning outcomes.
-Typical topics include the marketing environment, value creation process, consumer & buyer behavior, product, branding, pricing, channel, and communication strategies & metrics, as well as international market entry, and international product and market portfolio management, among others.
+The Marketing track is focused on understanding, acquiring, retaining, and growing customers within domestic and international markets.
+We welcome cases set in B2B and B2C contexts, exploring the wide range of possible Marketing learning outcomes.
+Typical topics include the marketing environment, value creation process, consumer & buyer behavior, product, branding, pricing, channel, and communication strategies & metrics.
 Given the rapidly changing technology, media, and consumer contexts, we look forward to receiving quality cases exploring emerging digital and social media marketing topics.

 Organizational Behavior and Human Resource Management

-Chair: A. K. Dey, Birla Institute of Management Technology, firstname.lastname@example.org and Mike Annett, MacEwan University, email@example.com
+Chairs: A. K. Dey, Birla Institute of Management Technology, firstname.lastname@example.org and Mike Annett, MacEwan University, email@example.com

 As the case method has evolved during the last few decades into short cases, video cases, graphic cases, live cases, and raw cases, apart from the traditional cases, so has the challenges for case authors, teachers, and researchers.
-These challenges may include struggles in understanding the socio-economic-political-cultural- geographical context of a case, good cases not reaching an audience due to language and contextual issues, cases with interdisciplinary potentials remain mapped to specific topics, learning outcomes, or fields.
-Further, cases not being accepted in high-quality journals or case journals being categorized in lower strata in Rankings and Indexing, reduce the chances of citations for case authors.
-Given the unending challenges, this track wishes to bring the stakeholders together to engage in research and constructive debate in identifying the crucial challenges and then leverage our collective experiences, experiential learnings, and even experiments to find answers to the opportunities and challenges.
-In this track, we invite articles that are grounded primarily on Reflexive Research, Problem-Solving Instrumentalist Research, Critical Theory, and Participatory Research.
+These challenges may include struggles in understanding the socio-economic-political-cultural-geographical context of a case, good cases not reaching an audience due to language and contextual issues, cases with interdisciplinary potentials remaining tightly mapped to specific topics, learning outcomes, or fields.
+Thus, there is opportunity for critical reflection on the practice of case teaching (learning).
+Either through essay (opinion), proposal (research intention), or article (evidence), authors may contribute insight and solicit peer comments on the effective application of cases in business programs of study.

 Social Impact and Sustainability